Skip to content

 This is the recommended workflow for most projects because Feather can clean up after itself before production packaging.

+Manual Lua integration is still available for unusual projects, but it is no longer the recommended path.
 If you wire Feather by hand, wrap the entire setup in a conditional so the library is never loaded in production:

 if Config.IS_DEBUG then